What are clouds?

 Phil Weinzimer: Many companies are hesitant to use the cloud due to security concerns.
 What’s your take?

 Bryce Austin: Concerns about the public cloud are much like concerns about electricity companies around the turn of the century.
 Manufacturers were accustomed to generating their own power, either through waterfalls that turned turbines or manual labor running machines.
-When companies like General Electric proposed producing power and selling it to manufacturers, there were significant concerns on outsourcing such a critical business function.
+When companies like General Electric proposed producing power and selling it to manufacturers, there were significant concerns about outsourcing such a critical business function.
 Over time, however, customers realized the competitive advantage that focusing on their key business processes could bring, and the fears around outsourcing power generation subsided.
 Ten years from now, using the public cloud for key data center services will have a similar acceptance from most industries.

 Why are so many companies fearful of the public cloud?